NicoloCavalli95horses/KMS-web-testing/content/01 Notes/cookie.md

 Cookies are small text files stored on a user's computer and sent to a web server through HTTP messages to identify a user or save the application state.

-Cookies have been a primary source of controversy since they can be misused and  lead to violations of Internet privacy
+Cookies have been a primary source of controversy since they can be misused and lead to violations of Internet privacy.

+The storage capacity of a cookie is 4KB [[(Zhu, 2021)]]
+- A cookie will be attached to the header of each HTTP request: if more content is stored it will have a bad impact on HTTP communication efficiency
+- Use [[Web Storage API (localStorage, sessionStorage)]] if more information needs to be stored
 ### Third party cookies

 Although cookies may be set only by the visited domain, it is possible for a page to contain images or elements from other domains.
 Cookies set from external domains while retrieving such elements are called ==third party cookies==